lortza/rails_api_tasks/README.md

-# rails_api_tasks
+# Rails Tasks API

-A Rails API with ipsum users and task data.
+A Rails API with ipsum `user` and `task` data.
 This is intended to be run locally and consumed by a separate React app for practice interacting with the two platforms.

 * Ruby 2.5.0
 * Rails 5.2.0